wazuh/wazuh-documentation/source/installation-guide/index.rst

 Packages list
 -------------

-The installation can be done by configuring the official repositories or by downloading and installing the packages packages directly.
+The installation can be done by configuring the official repositories or by downloading and installing the packages directly.
 A list of all the available packages can be found in the packages list section.

 .. toctree::
     :maxdepth: 1